Texas town says you can’t get hurricane relief if you boycott Israel

-(JTA) — The American Civil Liberties Union criticized a city in Texas for requiring applicants for Hurricane Harvey rebuilding funds to certify in writing that they will not take part in a boycott of Israel.
+(JTA) — A city in Texas is requiring applicants for Hurricane Harvey rebuilding funds to certify in writing that they will not take part in a boycott of Israel, spurring criticism from the American Civil Liberties Union.

-The website for Dickinson, Texas, is accepting applications for individuals and businesses who need assistance following the devastating August hurricane.
+The website for Dickinson is accepting applications for individuals and businesses who need assistance following the devastating August hurricane.
 According to the application, those who sign must verify that the applicant “(1) does not boycott Israel; and (2) will not boycott Israel during the term of this Agreement.”

 Dickinson, a city of about 19,000, was hit especially hard by Harvey.
 More than three-quarters of its homes were damaged by the hurricane, and 830 were destroyed, according to Milward.